MattKuhn123/pwa-test/README.md

 ### The biologists' process

 1. They select their station.
-1. They select their outing type.
+1. They select their session type.
-1. If they are *gilling,* they'll have 15 cycles.
+1. If they are *gilling,* they'll have 15 runs.
-1. If they are *electrecuting,* they'll have 12 cycles.
+1. If they are *electrecuting,* they'll have 12 runs.
-1. In each cycle, they need to record details about the environment, and details about the populations of fish.
+1. In each run, they need to record details about the environment, and details about the populations of fish.

 ### The biologists' needs